-The attached Excel sheet can be used to calculate both CO2 emissions as well as primary energy requirements for the following activities:
+The attached Excel sheet can be used to calculate both CO2 emissions as

 Run your own simulations of global warming with the attached spreadsheets!